karlhulme/jsonotron/workspaces/jss/docs.autogen.md

 An object that captures a date and time in a specific time zone.

+The `dateTime` property records the date and time in the YYYY-MM-DDTHH:mm:ss+Z format.
+Notice that the pattern always has a T between the date and time components and that the time zone is always expressed with 2 digits for hours and 2 digits for minutes.

+The `timeZone` property records where in the world the time applies.
+It is a timeZone value.

+The `timestamp` property records when the date and time was captured.
+It is a timestamp value.
+This is useful for advanced scenarios where the behaviour of a time zone is changed at some point in the future.
+Knowing when the capture was made allows you to pinpoint the rules at the point and then convert to the prevailing rules.
+Leading zeroes must be used to ensure that all values are the same length.

 ### Example 1

 The europe/london time zone operates at +00:00 during the winter and +01:00 during the summer.
 In this example we can see the value is in the summer because of the +01:00 suffix.